libiquits/libiquits/README.md

 - 💻 Hi,how are you my dear visitant?
 I'm Kauan Batista, Problem Solver and Web Developer.
-- 🧗🏼 Learning JavaScript e React.js
+- 🧗🏼 Learning JavaScript and React.js
 - ✍🏻 Contact: libiquits123@gmail.com

 *Since my childhood i am fissured in tech and computers,